 • We can count 16 spokes between two solid circle sections.

-To recreate the blue blanket from the show I will be using a join as you go corner to corner method.
-If you’re new to making crochet squares I recommend you start with my traditional granny square pattern first.
+Heres my final Lorelai Square design and the square I used to make my finished Lorelai Blanket.
+The tutorials are available on YouTube in a playlist including the Lorelai Lace Edging.
+To recreate the blanket from the show I used a join as you go method.
+If you are new to making crochet squares I recommend you start with my tradional granny square pattern first.

 Materials